arthur-chaves/arthur-chaves/README.md

 ## ⚡ Fun Fact

-I know by heart every song from Iron Maiden’s first 7 albums — from _Prowler_ to _Alexander the Great_. 🎸🔥
+I know by heart every song from Iron Maiden’s first 7 albums — from _Phantom of the Opera_ to _Moonchild_. 🎸🔥

 ---
 <!--